 Window tint is a great way to increase a vehicle’s privacy and achieve better temperature control.
 If the owner of the vehicle goes too dark with tinting, however, the window tint could be breaking the law in Colorado.

-Like most states, Colorado has rules for how opaque window tint may be within the confines of the law.
+Like most states, Colorado state law has rules for how opaque window tint may be.
 Using the correct tinting can help a driver avoid legal trouble.
 It is an infraction to use the wrong type of tint.
 Using the wrong tint could also give a driver liability for an auto accident, in some circumstances.

-The main window tint law in Colorado has to do with the darkness of the tint.
-Colorado measures window tint in terms of VLT percentage, or visible light transmission.
+The main window tint law in Colorado has to do with tint darkness.
+Colorado measures window tint in terms of VLT percentage, or visible light transmission percentage.
 VLT is the amount of light the window tint film lets through.
 All tinting from a vehicle’s manufacturer is legal in Colorado, but certain types of aftermarket tint are illegal.
-According to Colorado Revised Statute 42-4-227, windows must remain unobstructed, with certain materials (including tint) prohibited by law.
+According to Colorado Revised Statute 42-4-227, car windows must remain unobstructed, with certain materials (including tint) prohibited by law.
 It is a Class B traffic infraction to break this law by using illegal shades or types of window tint.

 The injured party (the plaintiff) will be responsible for proving the other driver’s fault for the collision during an insurance claim or personal injury lawsuit in Colorado.
 The plaintiff can hire a Denver car accident attorney to help with this burden of proof.
 A lawyer can review the crash, reconstruct it with help from experts, speak to eyewitnesses, take photographs and use other steps to prove that the driver caused the collision from lack of proper visibility due to illegal tint.
 If the driver could not reasonably see the road through an illegal type of tinting, that driver may be financially responsible for victims’ damages.
 Excessive tinting can cause dangerous roadway situations and car accidents.